fleetdm/fleet/handbook/company/README.md

 - **Assume positive intent.** Think and say [positive things](https://www.theatlantic.com/family/archive/2018/06/mr-rogers-neighborhood-talking-to-kids/562352/), and [assume](https://about.gitlab.com/handbook/values/#assume-positive-intent) others are doing the same.
 - **Be a helper.** Take care of customers first.
 But give hospitality and [service with a smile](https://en.m.wikipedia.org/wiki/Fred_Rogers#Legacy) to everyone you can.
-- **Roleplay.** Read what you write.
-[Again.](http://www.paulgraham.com/useful.html)  Use your imagination to see situations from different perspectives.
+- **Read what you write.**  [Shorten](http://www.paulgraham.com/writing44.html) it.
+[Repeat](http://www.paulgraham.com/useful.html).
-- **Get curious.**  Genuinely wonder.
-Ask questions.
-Listen closely to the answers.
+- **Get curious.**  Wonder about things.
+Ask people genuine questions, and listen closely. <!-- Roleplay.
+Use your imagination to see situations from different perspectives. -->

 ### 🟠 Ownership
 It takes a fully-activated mind to achieve ambitious goals.
 Think like an owner of the company.